-The servicing of the company's assets is performed by BMW Financial Services (South Africa) Proprietary Limited ("Servicer"), whilst the accounting records are prepared by Maitland Corporate Services Proprietary Limited ("Administrator") (jointly hereinafter "Management").
-The Servicer's internal audit function does not directly report to the audit committee, but highlights any matters relevant to the company's annual financial statements via the Servicer who reports to the Board.
+The servicing of the Company's assets is performed by BMW Financial Services (South Africa) Proprietary Limited ("Servicer"), whilst the accounting records are prepared by Stonehage Fleming Corporate Services Proprietary Limited ("Administrator") (jointly hereinafter "Management").

-The on-going fiduciary services of the company are performed by the registered company secretary, TMF Corporate Services (South Africa) Proprietary Limited.
+The on-going fiduciary services of the Company are performed by the registered Company secretary, TMF Corporate Services (South Africa) Proprietary Limited.